 How to treat Dysbiosis

 A person suffering from Dysbiosis symptoms should consult a Naturopath to properly treat the condition.
 Mishandling the treatment of dysbiosis may lead to further problems.
-After a careful examination and palpitation of the abdomen, a Naturopath would prescribe the suitable amount of Caprylic Acid, Borax, Oil of Oregano, Probiotics and Enzymes.
-The Naturopath would further prescribe the right anti fungal diet and colon irrigation therapy.
+After a careful examination and palpitation of the abdomen, a Naturopath would prescribe a suitable amount of acrylic acid, Borax, Oil of Oregano, Probiotics, and Enzymes.
+The Naturopath would further prescribe the right anti-fungal diet and colon irrigation therapy.

 Testing for Dysbiosis

-The best test for Dysbiosis is a comprehensive stool test which studies the digestive tractsfrom the mouth to rectum.
+The best test for Dysbiosis is a comprehensive stool test that studies the digestive tract from the mouth to the rectum.

 The main symptoms of dysbiosis are: